JLeevi/crimes/README.md

 The project contains three pipelines:

 1. **Ingest**: Retrieves data from CSV files and FBI API, storing it in temporary files.
+(Ingestion Pipeline)
 2. **Transform**: Cleans and transforms the data, storing it in a MongoDB database.
+(Staging/Wrangling Pipeline)
 3. **Publish**: Loads data from MongoDB to a Jupyter notebook for analysis and visualization.
+(Production Pipeline)

 ### Viewing the Results